norah-kuduk/StatsSYE/task_list.md

 ## Task List

+## For October 31

+1. Speed smoothing (start with average of 4 frames).

+2. Draw a starting/finish line.

+3. Figure out how to pull a lap that is not the fastest from telemetry.

+4. Start constructing a plot to answer one of the questions of interest.

 ## For October 24

 1. Add speed as an animation so that it tracks speed as well as time.